Skip to main content

 Democratic incumbent Rep. My-Linh Thai is seeking her fourth term representing the 41st Legislative District in the state House.
 Before joining the Legislature, Thai served as the president of the Bellevue School District and as the vice president of the Washington State School Board Directors Association.
 She was the first refugee elected to the state House and is now the deputy majority leader.

-This year, Thai sponsored an impressive number of bills in the House aimed at improving the lives of Washingtonians.
-Some of those include reducing plastic pollution, expanding eligibility for the Working Families Tax Credit, and protecting consumer health data.
+This year, Thai sponsored an impressive number of bills in the House aimed at improving the lives of Washingtonians, including some to reduce plastic pollution, expand eligibility for the Working Families Tax Credit, and protect consumer health data.
 She also led in making the Lunar New Year a state holiday.
 If re-elected, Thai wants to continue her work protecting the environment and making our communities safer and more affordable.

-She faces a challenge from Republican Al Rosenthal, who also ran and lost against Thai in 2022.
+She faces a challenge from Republican Al Rosenthal, who also ran (and lost) against Thai in 2022.
 A retired Boeing engineer, Rosenthal has no elected or community leadership experience.
-His campaign hinges on policies like jailing and forcing people struggling with addiction into compulsory treatment, banning third-trimester abortions even if the mother's life is in danger, and sending anyone who is homeless and has a mental health issue to languish forever in an "isolated facility," essentially incarcerating our neighbors struggling the most.
+His campaign hinges on policies like forcing people struggling with addiction into compulsory treatment or jail, banning third-trimester abortions even if the mother's life is in danger, and sending anyone who is homeless and has a mental health issue to languish forever in an "isolated facility," essentially incarcerating our neighbors struggling the most.

 Thai's outstanding track record in Olympia has earned her another term representing the 41st Legislative District.